concoctions/BlackBlox/docs/source/Intro.md

 # What is blackblox.py?
 blackblox is a calculator for "black box" systems, ranging from single unit processes to factories with branching chains of processes.

+**# NOTE: This introductory document still must be updated with the latest feature set**

 ## Unit Processes
 Unit processes are the smallest"block" in blackblox.
 Each unit process has a set of inflows and outflows and a set of specified relationships between the process flows.
 Then, given a quantity for one inflow or outflow, the quantities of the remaining inflows and outflows can be calculated.